HackRover/rover/README.md

 Webserver folder contains the website that is hosted on the Jetson nano that displays the real time LIDAR view.
 Run the shell script to launch the webserver.

+The website features a camera view (both real time color and LIDAR heatmap view), current command status, distance measurements (from heatmap only), and control panel to control the rover.

 Real time live view of the LIDAR color video:
 ![live view](https://github.com/HackRover/rover/blob/main/img/%5B4-28-23%5D%20live%20view%20distance.png?raw=true)